-Knudson Manufacturing remains fully equipped to produce high-quality equipment for the metal roofing and framing industry, world-wide.
+Knudson Mfg., Inc. remains fully equipped to produce high-quality equipment for the metal roofing and framing industry, world-wide.
 Gary still designs for the company with continued development of his often patent-attainable ideas.
 He remains the President and CEO of Knudson Manufacturing and still enjoys seeing new products developed and produced by his company.

 Knudson Framemaker machines are forming most of the recognized standard light-gauge steel products used around the globe.

 Computerization of the framing production process brings in world-wide business once again and is the main focus of Knudson Manufacturing’s business to this day.

 Gary now has received approximately 75 U.S. and foreign patents on the equipment Knudson Manufacturing produces.
 The gutter machine market is no longer lucrative and Knudson Manufacturing begins to phase out of it.
 Gary focuses on the portable metal roofing machines.

 Gary of Knudson Manufacturing, Inc. is featured on the front page of Metal Construction News Magazine.

 Knudson continues to build gutter machines for U.S. and world markets.
 Renewed effort in the steel framing business results in moderate growth in a new direction.

 Gary develops leaf-free (hooded) gutter machine systems and patents its own system (K-Guard) resulting in an improved system.

 Knudson sells K-Span and Super-Span Manufacturing Systems to a company in the Washington, D.C. area that has the capability of doing world wide business in metal buildings and other structures.

 Gary buys a 50,000 square-foot facility on 16 acres of land in Broomfield, Colorado.
 The purchase pays off well by 1982 when the company branches out into metal roofing and some framing machines.